akhealth/EIS-Modernization/sow/search.md

     across systems (EIS, ARIES) of relevant and useful data in a single search result.

--   Contractor shall provide DPA field staff with the ability to refine search results by filtering
+-   Contractor shall provide DPA field staff with the ability to refine search results by filtering.

--   Contractor shall ensure that the search results help DPA field staff reliably identify potential unworked applications for the same family or individual
+-   Contractor shall ensure that the search results help DPA field staff reliably identify potential unworked applications for the same family or individual.

--   Contractor shall ensure that DPA field staff can easily get to the search tool from within the existing ARIES system, and get to where they need to go from search result using Single Sign On (SSO) or current authentication scheme
+-   Contractor shall ensure that DPA field staff can easily get to the search tool from within the existing ARIES system, and get to where they need to go from search result using Single Sign On (SSO) or current authentication scheme.

--   Contractor shall continuously deliver working software for use in the Alaska production environment
+-   Contractor shall continuously deliver working software for use in the Alaska production environment.

--   Contractor shall gather feedback from DPA workers after the software is delivered, and incorporate feedback as approved by the Alaska product team

 ### Additional requirements: